 An external appeal may be made to the tribunal by a person entitled to do so under enabling legislation on any basis or grounds provided for in that legislation (section 79).
+There are lots of provisions for external appeals in the regulation of health professionals.
+A normal layer of tribunal review is usually skipped and the first time the tribunal hears the matter here is as an external appeal.

 An internal appeal may be made to an Appeal Panel by a party to a tribunal decision from an "internally appealable decision" (section 80).
 Interlocutory decisions may be appealed with leave.
 Other appeals are heard "as of right" on any question of law, or with the leave of the Appeal Panel, on any other grounds (section 80(2)).
+There are few, if any, such appeals available to health professionals.
+The intention is to by-pass them - to go straight to the Supreme Court from a single layer tribunal hearing..